Knight-Wu/articles/learning JVM.md

   G1的Stop The World(STW)更可控，G1在停顿时间上添加了预测机制，用户可以指定期望停顿时间, 通过控制收集哪些region和region 的多少来控制停顿时间.

 停顿时间: (和吞吐量是此消彼长的)
-> When you evaluate or tune any garbage collection, there is always a latency versus throughput trade-off.
+> When you evaluatize orf tune any garbage collection, there is always a latency versus throughput trade-off.
 The G1 GC is an incremental garbage collector with uniform pauses, but also more overhead on the application threads.
 The throughput goal for the G1 GC is 90 percent application time and 10 percent garbage collection time.
 Compare this to the Java HotSpot VM parallel collector.
 The throughput goal of the parallel collector is 99 percent application time and 1 percent garbage collection time.
 Therefore, when you evaluate the G1 GC for throughput, relax your pause time target.
 Setting too aggressive a goal indicates that you are willing to bear an increase in garbage collection overhead, which has a direct effect on throughput.
 When you evaluate the G1 GC for latency, you set your desired (soft) real-time goal, and the G1 GC will try to meet it.
 As a side effect, throughput may suffer.
-See the section [Pause Time Goal](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html#pause_time_goal) in [Garbage-First Garbage Collector](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html#garbage_first_garbage_collection) for additional information
+See the section [Pause Time Goal](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html#pause_time_goal) in [Garbage-First Garbage Collector](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/g1_gc.html#garbage_first_garbage_collection) for additional informationhe young generat

 > Applications running today with either the CMS or the with parallel compaction would benefit from switching to G1 if the application has one or more of the following traits:
  More than 50% of the Java heap is occupied with live data.